-Administrative Associate 3 (Job Number 77858)
+Administrative Associate 3

-Business Operations Manager for Molecular Theory & Simulation (Job Number 76778)
+Program Manager for Molecular Theory and Simulation

 The Program is led by a senior faculty member and includes contributions from 35-45 students, postdoctoral scholars, research associates and visiting researchers, as well as a number of faculty members and hundreds of computers.
 The Program leads several large multi-Principal Investigator (PI) projects and collaborations with faculty across Stanford, the SLAC National Accelerator Laboratory and other external institutions.

 The Program seeks a Business Operations Manager with broad experience supporting large, complex research groups to work under the direction of a faculty director to implement and administer the Program’s vision, strategy and goals.
 The Manager will serve as the single point of contact for the Program and will be responsible for all aspects of its efficient operation.
 The job duties of this role are all encompassing, and the Manager will perform duties ranging from, but not limited to, processing transactional level activities to managing complex grants and contracts and hosting large events to high levels of engagement, collaboration, and interaction with faculty, students, postdoctoral scholars, and staff from multiple disciplines across Stanford and SLAC.
 The Manager will represent the Program internally and externally.

-The Manager must exercise good judgment in all aspects of the role and will be required to be knowledgeable about internal policies and systems specific to Stanford, SLAC and the agencies involved in funding research activities within the Program.
+The Manager must exercise good judgment in all aspects of the role and will be required to become knowledgeable about internal policies and systems specific to Stanford, SLAC and the agencies involved in funding research activities within the Program.
 As the Program is a fast paced, dynamic environment, the Manager will need to successfully navigate changing priorities and will be expected to work with a high degree of discretion and confidentiality under minimum supervision.
 This position may be required to work outside normal business hours and may manage staff employees of the University.